 Truth: Factoring is designed to help with short-term cash flow issues.

-Secondly, factoring is designed to help with short-term cash flow issues like not being able to meet payroll at the end of a month.
+Secondly, factoring is designed to help with short-term cash flow issues.
 It’s a cash flow accelerant that reduces the time between completing work or delivering goods and getting paid.

 Myth 10: Other business lines of credit or traditional bank loans are better.

-Business lines of credit and bank loans are very different from factoring, so the benefits and use cases will also be different.
+Business lines of credit and bank loans are very different from factoring, so the benefits and use cases will be different too.
 Bank loan rates will often be lower, but traditional banks leave a major funding gap that factoring fills.
 Plus, factoring helps in ways that banks can’t or don’t.

 Truth: Factoring is a better solution for many small and midsize businesses.